timlabs/voting_systems/README.md

          2:C=A>B'
 ```

-There are 4 votes with the preference A>B>C, 5 votes with B>C>A, and 2 votes with C=A>B (meaning that C and A are equally preferred, and both are preferred to B).
+This means 4 voters have the preference A>B>C, 5 voters have B>C>A, and 2 voters have C=A>B (meaning that C and A are equally preferred, and both are preferred to B).

 The second looks like: